capeprivacy/documentation/docs/understand/features/roles.md

 Project Administrator Actions:

-- Full permissions for all projects that organization is a part of
+- Full permissions for all projects that organization is a part of, including:
     - Can join or leave projects on behalf of an organization
     - Can add or edit contributors on all projects
     - Can add, remove data views for all projects
     - Can approve and run encrypted learning jobs for all projects

 ## Operator